saranya-s-narayanan/Duelyst2-card-game/README.md

  was added in the TileClicked class. the player class was modified to add certain helper method such as `Unit getUnitbyCard(int i, Player p)` , `deleteCardInHand(ActorRef out, int playerID, GameState gameState)` and `createUnits(Player player)` whose tasks are evident of their names.

+# Computer Player

+checkMovement method is added to find an optimal movement option for the player 2 avatar units. 'moveAIUnit' method will simulate TileClicked event with customized ObjectNode parameters.